 Use AI dash cams to minimize unassigned HOS: In addition to helping improve driver safety, dual-facing dash cams can also help you stay compliant by automatically assigning unassigned HOS.
 Advanced AI dash cams may offer the option to automatically recognize drivers and assign them to associated driving segments.
 This helps increase efficiency and minimize potential compliance violations.
 Learn more about Samsara AI dash cams.

 Get real-time visibility into compliance trends across your fleet: Don’t let a DOT audit catch you off-guard.
 Choose an ELD solution that provides advanced compliance reporting, so you can easily monitor compliance trends across your fleet, track HOS violations, and manage unassigned hours.
 Learn more about how a consolidated compliance dashboard can help your fleet approach DOT audits with confidence.

 Minimize risk with Samsara’s complete fleet management platform

 Fleet risk management starts with getting visibility into the safety of your drivers and vehicles—which is why more than 10,000 fleets across the country partner with Samsara.
 Samsara offers a complete fleet management platform that helps fleets of all sizes improve driver safety, minimize accident liability, maintain vehicle safety, and ensure regulatory compliance.

 Real-time GPS tracking, so you have complete visibility into the location of your vehicles, drivers, and assets.

 AI dash cams that are proven to increase driver safety, reduce accidents, and lower costs.

-An FMCSA-approved ELD that makes it easy for drivers and fleet managers alike to manage HOS and stay compliant.
+An FMCSA-registered ELD that makes it easy for drivers and fleet managers alike to manage HOS and stay compliant.

 See how Samsara can help your fleet improve driver safety, minimize accident liability, maintain vehicle safety, and stay compliant.
 Request a free trial to get started today.